mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1-apache-beam.md

 ## Overview

 This is a very first part of [stream processing](/categories/stream-processing/) blog posts series.
-From the series you will learn how to develop and test stateful streaming pipelines.
+From the series you will learn how to develop and test stateful streaming data pipelines.

 I'm going to start with examples implemented with [Apache Beam](https://beam.apache.org/) and [Scio](https://spotify.github.io/scio/), then check and compare capabilities in other frameworks like [Apache Flink](https://flink.apache.org), [Structured Spark Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) or [Kafka Streams](https://kafka.apache.org/documentation/streams/).

-Expect well-crafted code samples verified by tests, and some stream processing fundamental theory if it's absolutely necessary:
+Expect well-crafted code samples verified by integration tests, and stream processing fundamental theory if it's absolutely necessary:

 * event time vs. processing time
 * latency vs. completeness